jtauber/homer-ngram/README.md

 `output-intersection.txt` is the lines of `output-combined.txt` with both Iliad and Odyssey references.

-`tlg0012.tlg001.perseus-grc1.tb.xml` comes from https://github.com/PerseusDL/treebank_data/tree/master/v2.1/Greek
+`tlg0012.tlg001.perseus-grc1.tb.xml` and `tlg0012.tlg002.perseus-grc1.tb.xml` come from https://github.com/PerseusDL/treebank_data/tree/master/v2.1/Greek

  `tb2line.py` converts the Treebank XML into a line based format.

 `iliad-lemma.txt` is the lemmatised Iliad by line.

+`odyssey-lemma.txt` is the lemmatised Odyssey by line.

 `output-iliad-lemma.txt` is the output of running `ngram3.py` on `iliad-lemma.txt`.

+`output-odyssey-lemma.txt` is the output of running `ngram3.py` on `odyssey-lemma.txt`.